 It may be worthwhile to take on an additional job to accommodate new financial obligations or find another way to increase incoming cash.
 Something as simple as holding a garage sale, tutoring on the side or picking up a couple hours at your favorite store can help you get back on track after the holidays are over.

 It isn’t enough to just assume paying off all of your debts in a timely fashion will be enough to ensure your credit score is in good standing.
 There are additional factors that may bring down your score.

 The holidays are a popular time for identity theft because more people are out shopping and traveling.
 This type of crime can cripple your financial future by pushing your score down.
-Make sure you regularly monitor your credit report and keep an eye out for any inaccurate items that may be present on your report.
+Lexington Law recommends regularly monitoring your credit report and keeping an eye out for any inaccurate items that may be present on your report.
 If you notice anything, report it right away.
 The faster you react, the less of an impact it will have on your future.

 Set goals for 2016

 Once you pay back your debt, U.S. News & World Report indicated you will need to establish new resolutions to further improve your financial situation in the future.
 Consider making a savings goal or revisiting your plan for retirement.
 After getting your finances back in shape, it is an opportune time to build on your current progress.